skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 _The Un/knowable Body_ directly explores a key part of the research component of _Finger Pointing Moon_ by addressing what is able to be known -- and what remains unknown -- about visual and sensorial experiences of the human body.

 - _Current situation - A description of the situation you are trying to change_: body as machine ??? (see [evmed.asu.edu/blog/body-not-machine](https://evmed.asu.edu/blog/body-not-machine)) imaging techniques, broken, fix, mechanical, input-output
 - _aims:_ To develop understanding of the invisible, experiential, richly varied understandings of the moving body, inspires and creates interest in the body as sensing and fuzzy organism.
 Bringing into view that which cannot be seen.
 Intangible, hard to pin-down experiences.
-To develop understanding of ...; to establish a way of collaborating between researchers, partners, stakeholders (artists) and wider public; something about learning?
+To develop understanding of ...; to establish a way of collaborating between researchers, partners, stakeholders (S'ALA and Dancehouse) and wider public; something about learning?

 >Learning is a process of active engagement with experience.
 It is what people do when they want to make sense of the world.
 It may involve the development or deepening of skills, knowledge, understanding, awareness, values, ideas and feelings, or an increase in the capacity to reflect.
 Effective learning leads to change, development and the desire to learn more.